-Exception - A type of coverage decision that, if approved, allows you to get a prescription drug that is not on our formulary (a formulary exception), or get a non-preferred prescription drug at a lower cost sharing level (a tiering exception).
-You may also request an exception if SilverScript requires you to try another prescription drug before receiving the prescription drug you are requesting, or if our plan limits the quantity or dosage of the prescription drug you are requesting (a formulary exception).
+Exception - A type of coverage decision that, if approved, allows you to get a drug that is not on your plan sponsor's formulary (a formulary exception), or get a non-preferred drug at a lower cost-sharing level (a tiering exception).
+You may also request an exception if your plan sponsor requires you to try another drug before receiving the drug you are requesting, or if our plan limits the quantity or dosage of the drug you are requesting).

-Extra Help - A Medicare or a State program to help people with limited income and resources pay Medicare prescription drug program costs, such as premiums, deductibles, and coinsurance.
+"Extra Help" - A Medicare or a State program to help people with limited income and resources pay Medicare prescription drug program costs, such as premiums, deductibles, and coinsurance.

-Generic Drug - A prescription drug that is approved by the Food and Drug Administration (FDA) as having the same active ingredient(s) as the brand name prescription drug.
-Generally, a generic prescription drug works the same as a brand name prescription drug and usually costs less.
+Generic Drug - A prescription drug that is approved by the Food and Drug Administration (FDA) as having the same active ingredient(s) as the brand name drug.
+Generally, a generic drug works the same as a brand name drug and usually costs less.

 Grievance - A type of complaint you make about our plan, providers, or pharmacies, including a complaint concerning the quality of your care.
-This does not involve coverage or payment disputes.
+This type of complaint does not involve coverage or payment disputes.